cityjson/cjio/README.md

 ## Pipelines of operators

 The 3D city model opened is passed through all the operators, and it gets modified by some operators.
-Operators like `nfo` and `validate` output information in the console and just pass the 3D city model to the next operator.
+Operators like `info` and `validate` output information in the console and just pass the 3D city model to the next operator.

 ```console
 $ cjio example.json validate